amu-cai/geval/README.md

 challenge to be submitted.
-The suggested way to do this will be presented as a [Makefile](https://en.wikipedia.org/wiki/Makefile), but of course you could use any other scripting language and the commands should be clear if you know Bash and some basic facts about Makefile:
+The suggested way to do this will be presented as a [Makefile](https://en.wikipedia.org/wiki/Makefile), but of course you could use any other scripting language and the commands should be clear if you know Bash and some basic facts about Makefiles:

-* a Makefile consists of rules, each rule specify how to build a _target_ out _dependencies_ using shell commands
+* a Makefile consists of rules, each rule specifies how to build a _target_ out of _dependencies_ using shell commands
 * `$@` is the (first) target, whereas `$<` — the first dependency
 * the indentation should be done with TABs, not spaces!